Lombiq/Git-hg-Mirror-Daemon/Readme.md

         mirror.MirrorRepositories(configuration);
     }

-Of course make sure not to commit such tests (to the dev branch).
+Of course make sure not to commit such tests (at least not to the dev branch).